 Students supported by these fellowships are required to complete at least 12 semester hours each semester unless expressly authorized by the Dean of the Graduate College to carry a reduced course load.
 Fellows are not required to register for the summer session by the Graduate College; however, individual departments may require summer registration.
 Fellows who register in the summer must enroll in at least 6 hours to be eligible for a summer tuition waiver.
 Fellows should check with the department to ensure that summer registration is not required for the degree program.

-The stipend portion of the award is taxable income, although, per guidelines set by the Internal Revue Services (IRS), the University is not responsible for withholding or reporting income taxes on fellowship payments.
+The stipend portion of the award may be taxable income; however, per guidelines set by the Internal Revenue Services (IRS), the University is not responsible for withholding or reporting income taxes on fellowship payments.

 More information on taxation of fellowships can be found in IRS Publication 970: Tax Benefits for Education (PDF), or by calling 1-800-829-3676.